pavanganesh7889/cs629_fall24/homework1/README.md

 1. Install Homebrew from https://brew.sh/
 1. Type `brew install glfw` in the terminal.
 1. Type `brew install glew` in the terminal.
+1. POSSIBLY you need to type `brew install cmake` in the terminal
 1. Type `cmake ./src` in the homework folder.
 1. Type `make` to build your project.
 1. Run the executable by typing `./homework1_exe`